-In 2019, the number of business start-ups in Bonn amounted to 2,392, a significant increase of +4.2% compared to the previous year; in NRW as a whole the increase was less pronounced at +1.2%.
-The number of business registrations in Bonn in 2019 fell sharply by -11.7% with 2,021 deregistrations in absolute terms, while the number of deregistrations in the state as a whole declined at a lower rate of -5.9%.
-As a result of the growing number of business registrations and fewer deregistrations in 2019, there was a clearly positive balance of net start-ups in Bonn of plus 371 (previous year: +5).
-A larger value was last achieved in 2013.
+The number of new businesses founded in Bonn in 2020 was 2,080.
+Compared to the previous year, the number of new businesses founded in Bonn decreased significantly by -13.0%; in NRW as a whole, the decline was much weaker at -5.0%.
+The number of business deregistrations fell sharply in Bonn in 2020 by -18.2% with 1,653 deregistrations in absolute terms, while the state average saw deregistrations decline at a slower rate of -16.0%.
+Due to fewer business registrations and deregistrations in 2020, there was a clearly positive balance of net new businesses in Bonn of plus 427 (previous year: +371).
+A higher value was last achieved in 2013.

-With the study "Freelance business start-ups in Germany and its regions in 2014", the Bonn Institute for SME Research (IfM) has for the first time comprehensively determined the number of business start-ups in the liberal professions on the basis of data from the tax authorities.
-The start-up activity of the liberal professions is concentrated primarily in the large cities, whereby the IfM researchers assume that these are particularly attractive for start-ups of liberal professions "...if the local demand for services is stimulated by government or administrative institutions, company headquarters and/or numerous cultural institutions.
-In addition, local universities and other educational and research institutions generate a large potential workforce for the liberal professions with a tendency to have a high affinity for self-employment.
+With the study "Freiberufliche Existenzgründungen in Deutschland und seinen Regionen im Jahr 2014," the Bonn-based Institut für Mittelstandsforschung (IfM) has for the first time comprehensively determined the number of start-ups in the liberal professions based on data from the financial administration.
+The start-up activity of the liberal professions is primarily concentrated in large cities, whereby the IfM researchers assume that these are particularly attractive for start-ups of the liberal professions "...if the local demand for services is stimulated by governmental or administrative institutions, corporate headquarters and/or numerous cultural institutions.
+In addition, resident universities as well as other educational and research institutions generate a large labor force potential for liberal professions with a tendency toward high affinity for self-employment."

 Self-employment rate declines further

-The self-employment rate measures the percentage of self-employed as a percentage of all employed persons at the place of work.
-According to the data currently available, the number of self-employed persons in Bonn in 2018 was 17,200 (previous year: 17,500); the number of employed persons was 251,800.
-This corresponds to a self-employment rate of 6.8% (previous year: 7.1%) in Bonn, which is significantly lower than in the previous year.
-It should be noted that the rate has changed both due to the absolute decline in the number of self-employed (-300) and due to the change in the reference value.
-For example, the number of employed persons increased strongly in absolute terms by 4,200 between 2017 and 2018.
-This growth is entirely attributable to employees - blue-collar workers, white-collar workers, civil servants, soldiers and trainees according to the definition of the Federal Statistical Office.
-The self-employment rate for NRW as a whole will be 8.6% in 2018, which means that it will decline by 0.3 percentage points compared to the previous year - in the same order of magnitude as in Bonn.
+The self-employment rate measures the percentage of self-employed persons among all employed persons at the place of work.
+According to the data currently available, the number of self-employed persons in Bonn in 2019 was 16,800 (previous year: 17,200); the number of employed persons was 254,900.
+This corresponds to a slightly lower self-employment rate of 6.6% (previous year: 6.8%) in Bonn compared to the previous year.
+It should be noted that the rate has changed both due to the absolute decline in the number of self-employed (-400) and due to the change in the reference figure.
+Thus, the number of employed persons grew by 3,100 in absolute terms between 2018 and 2019.
+In this context, the growth is entirely attributable to employees - as defined by the Federal Statistical Office, blue-collar workers, white-collar workers, civil servants, soldiers and trainees.
+The self-employment rate for NRW as a whole was 8.4% in 2019, down 0.2 percentage points on the previous year - on the same scale as in Bonn.